Classification of Cellular Fake Surfaces

 The statement for complexity up to 4 is verified explicitly using our classification.
 We do not have a complete list of all complexity 5 acyclic cellular fake surfaces as in complexity up to 4.
-But we have such a list for all acyclic cellular fake surfaces without small disks, i.e. disks with boundary length 1 or 2.
+But we have such a list for all acyclic cellular fake surfaces without small disks.
 All those fake surfaces have embedded disks as small disks are always embedded.

-We conjecture all contractible fake surfaces have embedded disks.
+We conjecture that all contractible fake surfaces have embedded disks.
 The embedded disks can be thought as the weak parts of the resulting presentations of the trivial group.